 11. Baking and cooking supplies

 The researchers who wrote the “Do Pharmacists Buy Bayer?” study also looked at the shopping patterns of chefs and other food professionals.
 The pros, they found, use store brands more often than the average grocery shopper.
-(NPR made a chart from the research showing how likely chefs were to purchase certain foods as either generic or brand-name.)
+(NPR made a chart from the research showing how likely chefs were to purchase certain foods in either generic or brand-name form.)

 The top 10 products that professionals most frequently preferred in generic brands include:

 - Baking mixes

 - Baking soda